Fonsecanichs/HBM-Literature/docs/02-experiments.md

 ## Biofidelity

-- A Methodology for Generating Objective Targets for Quantitatively Assessing the Biofideltiy of crash test dummies [@Rhule2009]
+- Rhule, 2009[@Rhule2009]A Methodology for Generating Objective Targets for Quantitatively Assessing the Biofideltiy of crash test dummies

 ## VRUs